 Diagnostic capacity in North Carolina is limited.
 While there may be some developmental pediatricians, psychiatrists, or psychologists willing to diagnose an individual with an FASD, those are few in number.
 NCFASD Informed has obtained the following information about practitioners/sites in the state with the ability to diagnose.
 The list will be expanded as other possibilities are confirmed.

 Please note what has come to our attention several times in the last several years when consulting with families, school staff, and MCO/LMEs: If the child with suspected exposure to alcohol in utero (or a child who does not respond to traditional interventions) is either in foster care or has been adopted, there may be information in the records that states the diagnosis, but it has been passed over for whatever reason.
 If so, the specific FASD diagnostic code needs to be entered into whatever medical and school records that exist as a primary diagnosis.
 This action gives the diagnosis the attention it deserves.
 Additionally, the concerned parent, caretaker, etc. can educate themselves about what this diagnosis means and how the environment needs to be structured and what interventions will be beneficial and share that information with others.

-Being trauma informed is important, but this study shows that theover-emphasis on trauma as being of premier importance in children, especially when we are looking at estimates up to 80% of children in care having an FASD.
-And then there is the then there is the 1 in 20 estimate of FASD in the general population in the US.
+Being trauma-informed is important, but this study shows that the over-emphasis on trauma as being of premier importance in children, especially when we are looking at estimates up to 80% of children in care having an FASD.
+And then there is the 1 in 20 estimate of FASD in the general population in the US.

 Chad Haldeman-Englert, MD

 Our Brochure - PDF